1229 University of Paris strike: Background

 Students were often very young, entering the school at 13 or 14 and staying for 6 to 12 years.
 They came from many regions and spoke many European languages, with all defined by their native language.
 Latin was the lingua franca at school.
-Eventually, the Masters were organized into four "nations" comprising the French, the Picards, Normans and a polyglot of nationalities (predominantly English, German, Scandinavian and otherwise Central European) referred to as "English".
+Eventually, the Masters were organised into four "nations" comprising the French, the Picards, the Normans, and a polyglot of nationalities (predominantly English, Germans, Scandinavian, and otherwise Central European) referred to as "English".
 The overwhelming majority of students were from the elite or aristocratic classes of Europe, as the cost of travel and maintenance of a stay at the university, as well as basic tuition, was beyond the reach of the poor.

+In 1200, a "town and gown" riot occurred where shortly after the provost of the city of Paris ordered a retaliation, killing several students.
+The group of masters at the University used this incident to acquire privileges from the king, Phillip Augustus, who feared the university would leave.
+Universities at this time were guilds of scholars who had no concrete setting or establishment of building, making relocating a simple move, which held great power.

 Riot

 In March 1229, on Shrove Tuesday, Paris's pre-Lenten carnival was coming to its conclusion, similar to the modern-day Mardi Gras, when one wore masks and generally let loose.
-The students often drank heavily and were rowdy, and in the suburban quarter of Saint Marcel, a dispute broke out between a band of students and a tavern proprietor over a bill, which led to a physical fight.
-The students were beaten up and thrown into the streets.
+Presumably, intoxicated students wandered into a local tavern in the suburban quarter of Saint Marcel.
+After consuming some “sweet wine,” the students disputed the bill with the tavern owner, leading to a physical altercation.
+After the tavern owner called upon his ‘neighbors,’ the students were promptly beaten up and kicked out onto the street.

 The next day, Ash Wednesday, the aggrieved students returned in larger numbers armed with wooden clubs; broke into the tavern, which was closed on account of the penitential holiday, beat the taverner and destroyed the establishment.
 Other shops were damaged in a subsequent riot, which spilled into the streets.

 Because students had benefit of clergy, which exempted them from the jurisdiction of the king's courts, angry complaints were filed with the ecclesiastical (Church) courts.
 The ecclesiastical courts knew that the university tended to be very protective of its students, and fearing a split like that of Cambridge University from Oxford, they were trying to approach the matter carefully.

 However, Blanche of Castile, regent of France during the minority of Louis IX, stepped in and demanded retribution.
 The university allowed the city guard to punish the student rioters.
 The city guardsmen, known for their rough nature, found a group of students and, with an unexpectedly heavy hand, killed several of them.
-The dead students were later rumored to be innocent of the actual riot.
+The dead students were later rumoured to be innocent of the actual riot.